Car Camera FAQ.

 Q. Is a car camera legal in the UK?

-A. Yes, not only are they legal, but the evidence recorded on the cameras memory can be used in a court of law.
+A. Yes, not only are they legal, but the evidence recorded on car dash camera memory can be used in a court of law.

 Q. Do I need a computer to play the cameras video?

 A. Yes.
 A PC is required to view the videos and integrate the maps.
-However, some of the newer in car camera recorder models have wifi, and this allows playback on an Android compatible Smartphone.
-This allows you to see the recording whilst still in the vehicle.
+However, some of the newer in car camera dvr recorder models have wifi, and this allows playback on an Android compatible Smartphone.
+This allows you to see the video camera recording whilst still in the vehicle.

 Q. Can I install more than one car camera?